2013 DRIVE4COPD 300: Final laps

-Much of the tragedy was due to the car hitting a crossover gate in the catch fence, where the fence is not as strong.
 In the aftermath of the incident, Daytona and Talladega Superspeedway added cables and tethers to the crossover gates, with Daytona's being installed in time for the Sprint Cup Series' Coke Zero 400 in July.
-The crash also resulted in the banning of the two-car tandem that had been prevalent since the 2011 introduction of the new cars.
-This rule change came into effect for the 2014 seasons of all three national touring series.
+The crash also resulted in a rule prohibiting teams from making consistent contact during drafting in turns ("locking bumpers") in turns at superspeedway circuits.

 The picture of Larson's car getting shredded by the catch fence remains as one of the most well-known and reproduced images in the sport's history.